Siblings

 who live in the same household.
 This includes siblings attending sixth forms.

-We do not include step-children for school admissions, i.e., two families coming together.
+We do not include stepchildren in school admissions, i.e., when two families come together.

 Other schools may have a different definition.